-- 28. If after completing the GASB 87 LESSEE Decision Form, it is determined that the contract is not a GASB 87 Lease, provide the required comments and explanation required on the Form and submit to ACFR@azdoa.gov.
+- 27. When the State is the lessee, the State should recognize a lease liability and an intangible right-to-use capital lease asset (lease asset) at the commencement of the lease term. - 28.
+If after completing the GASB 87 LESSEE Decision Form, it is determined that the contract is not a GASB 87 Lease, provide the required comments and explanation required on the Form and submit to ACFR@azdoa.gov.
 Payments made for non GASB 87 leases are expensed as the payments are made. - 29.
 If after completing the GASB 87 LESSEE Decision Form, it is determined that the contract is a GASB 87 Lease, complete the GASB 87 LESSEE Collection Form for the appropriate fiscal year.
 This Form will calculate the Present Value and generate an amortization table for the planned activity of the lease.
 Note that the Leases Rates may vary from year to year.
 Therefore, the correct fiscal year Collection Form must be completed annually. - 30.
 To report the actual lease activity and executed lease amendments or extensions for the lease that the GAO will need to compile the ACFR, complete the GASB 87 LESSEE Activity Form every year that the lease is active. - 30.1.
 Use the information and tables from the GASB 87 LESSEE Collection Form to complete the general lease information and Expected Lease Payments section (left-hand side) on the GASB 87 LESSEE Activity Form for the appropriate fiscal year. - 30.2.
 Enter Actual Lease Payment activity (right-hand side) on the GASB 87 LESSEE Activity Form.
 All payments made to the lessor should be reflected to include differences in timing, amounts, other charges and variable charges.
 Provide any additional information needed to explain any variances or changes. - 30.3.
 If applicable, complete the Lease Modifications section of the Activity Form.
 Note that the Leases Rates may vary from year to year.
-Therefore, the correct fiscal year Activity Form must be completed annually. - 31.
-Lease Modifications-Lessee. - 32.
-There are certain actions that could occur during the lease term that will require the lease liability and lease asset to be remeasured if the changes individually or in the aggregate are expected to significantly affect the amount of the lease liability since the previous measurement.
+Therefore, the correct fiscal year Activity Form must be completed annually.

+31. Lease Modifications-Lessee.

+- 32. There are certain actions that could occur during the lease term that will require the lease liability and lease asset to be remeasured if the changes individually or in the aggregate are expected to significantly affect the amount of the lease liability since the previous measurement.
 These actions include: - 32.1.
 A change in the lease term (e.g. an extension or termination). - 32.2.
 A change from reasonably certain to not reasonably certain or vice versa for a purchase option or residual value guarantee being paid. - 32.3.
 A change in the estimated amounts for payments already included in the measurement of the lease liability.
-A lease liability is not required to be remeasured solely for a change in an index or rate used to determine variable payments, but would be required if multiple actions occurred (e.g., adding an extension as well as a change in the estimate due to a change in an index or rate). - 32.4.
-A change in the interest rate the lessor charges the lessee, if used as the initial discount rate.
+A lease liability is not required to be remeasured solely for a change in an index or rate used to determine variable payments, but would be required if multiple actions occurred (e.g., adding an extension as well as a change in the estimate due to a change in an index or rate).

-Topic 10 Accounting and Reporting Issued 11/07/22 Section 30 GASB 87 Leases Page 9 of 10
+Topic 10 Accounting and Reporting Issued 04/15/24 Section 30 GASB 87 Leases Page 9 of 10